TheRealBolle/Tokamac-LC/README.md

 # Tokamac LC/Sonnet Presto 040

 This is a recreation of the Tokamac LC accelerator.
+Sonnet sold the same board as the Presto 040.
+Supported Macs are the LC, LCII and Color Classic and their Performa variants.
 The schematics have been reverse engineered and a new PCB was created based on the schematics.

 ![fully populated board](/TokamacLC_Populated.jpg)